benedictsolomon-coder/vet_clinic/README.md

 **Data Structures and Algorithms**

-The system uses four core data structures together with bubble sort and linear search.
-The min-heap serves as the live patient queue, always keeping the most urgent patient at the top so the system can instantly find who to serve next, it also supports adding patients, serving them, cancelling appointments, and undoing additions.
-Two singly linked lists maintain the served patient history and the cancelled appointments section, where each new entry is simply attached to the front of the list so the most recent record always appears first.
-An array-based stack enables undo functionality by saving a copy of each patient as they are added, so if the last addition needs to be reversed, it can be removed quickly and cleanly.
-A binary search tree (BST) focused on patient ID keeps a permanent record of every registered patient, organized in a way that makes looking up, adding, and removing records fast without scanning the entire list.
-For display purposes, bubble sort is applied to a temporary copy of the queue, never the real one to offer five sort modes (priority, severity, wait time, appointment time, and name), while linear search handles name-based lookups, appointment slot conflict checks, and ID searches when a quick BST lookup is not enough.
+The system uses three core data structures together with bubble sort and circular linear search.
+A sorted linked list serves as the live patient queue, kept in ascending order by priority score at all times so the most urgent patient is always at the head — adding a patient inserts them into the correct sorted position automatically, serving simply removes the head with no searching required, and cancelling an appointment walks the list to remove a specific node by ID.
+An array of structs keeps a permanent record of every registered patient ever added, supporting addition, ID-based lookup, and removal by shifting remaining elements left when a record is cancelled or served.
+An array-based stack enables undo functionality by saving a copy of each patient as they are added, so if the last addition needs to be reversed it can be popped off and cleanly removed from both the queue and the records array.

+For display purposes, bubble sort is applied to a temporary copy of the queue — never the real one — so patients can be shown in sorted order by priority score without disturbing the actual linked list.
+Circular linear search handles name-based lookups by scanning the records array starting from any index and wrapping around to ensure all matches are found, even when duplicate names exist across the full record set.

 **Features**